-Description The subject property comprises a purpose built first floor flat within a four storey tenement block.
-Accommodation First Floor: Entrance Hall, Living Room, Kitchen with Scullery off, 2 Bedrooms, Box Room and Shower Room with WC.
-Gross internal floor area (m2) 91 or thereby Neighbourhood and location The subjects are located within an established residential area of similar style properties lying to the Shandon area of Edinburgh and being convenient for all local amenities.
-Age 1900 Weather Sunny Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Description The subject property comprises a purpose built upper flatted villa within a two storey and basement block.
+Accommodation First Floor: Entrance Hall, Living Room, Kitchen, Dining Room, 3 Bedrooms and Family Bathroom with WC.
+Gross internal floor area (m2) 121sqm or thereby.
+Neighbourhood and location The subjects are situated within an established residential area of Craiglockhart lying to the southwest of Edinburgh City centre and convenient for all local amenities.
+Age 1935 or thereby.
+Weather Dry and overcast.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Masonry chimney stacks present.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.

-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property. there was safe and reasonable access, normally defined as